frontity/docs/docs/guides/how-to-create-a-custom-theme.md

 So any developer can clone this project, launch the Frontity project locally, have a look at how the theme looks like & behave and make contributions (pull requests) to your repository (that can be eventually merged into the main repo).

-With all of this, the owner of the theme still can publish those new updates independently (from the theme folder, `packages/awesome-theme` in this case)
+And also, the owner of the theme still can publish those new updates independently (from the theme folder, `packages/awesome-theme` in this case)

 ## Example: Frontity Chakra Theme